Obama budget seeks boost for military, domestic programs

 "Republicans believe there are smarter ways to cut spending than the sequester and have passed legislation to replace it multiple times, only to see the president continue to demand tax hikes," said Cory Fritz.
 "Until he gets serious about solving our long-term spending problem, it’s hard to take him seriously."

-Obama's budget also will include $1 billion in new aid for Central America.
+Democratic congressional aides said Obama's budget also will include $1 billion in new aid for Central America.
 The money is meant to address conditions that led to an influx into the United States last year of tens of thousands of illegal migrants, including more than 60,000 children traveling without their parents.
-[ID:nL1N0V901S]

 The budget will likely propose spending increases to help fund infrastructure projects, as well as research and development initiatives.
 Following through on Obama's State of the Union address, it will propose raising taxes on the wealthy to cover tax credits and educational programs for the middle class.